tmeijn/tmeijn/README.md

 ## Availability

-My timezone is [CET](https://time.is/CET).
-I generally work from ~08:00 to ~16:30.
-I like to start my day with running and training at home and then starting around ~08:00 fresh and motivated.
+My timezone is [CET/CEST](https://time.is/CET).
+I generally work from ~08:00 to ~18:00.
+I like to start my day fresh with running and training at home and then starting around ~08:00 fresh and motivated.
 I'm pretty strict with my cut-off time and will go into my shutdown routine at around ~16:00, but I can always make exceptions.

 During this time...